Digital-Ecosystems/edc-ionos-samples/S3/folder-transfer-push/README.md

-# File transfer between two different clouds
+# Folder transfer between two different clouds

  This example shows how to exchange a data folders between two Ionos EDC's